-Genetic sleuthing bolsters food poisoning searches
+Genetic sleuthing strengthens probes into food poisoning

 From 1983 to 1997, only five listeria outbreaks were identified in the United States.
 They were obvious and large — with a median of 54 cases per outbreak.

-That’s how it was with other food poisoning outbreaks, too.
+That’s how it was with other food-poisoning outbreaks, too.

 “Most foodborne outbreaks were detected because it happened in one place,” like in a town where a popular restaurant’s customers grew ill, Tauxe said.